LTLA/basilisk-manuscript/paper.md

 # Integrating with `reticulate`

-`basilisk` supports the use of `reticulate` with multiple Python environments in a single R session.
+`basilisk` naturally integrates with `reticulate` to seamlessly call Python code from R.
-This involves some work as only one Python instance can be loaded by `reticulate` for the lifetime of an R session (see comments [here](https://github.com/rstudio/reticulate/issues/27)).
+`basiliskRun()` will automatically load the appropriate Python instance before evaluating `fun=`, ensuring that the correct packages are available.
-`basiliskRun()` will first check whether a Python instance has already been loaded into the current R session.
+If a different Python instance is already loaded into the current R session,
-If not, it will load Python from the requested environment into the current session before executing the developer-supplied function in `fun`=.
+`basiliskRun()` will automatically spin up a new R process to run `fun=` before transferring the results back to the current session.
-Otherwise, it will spin up a new R process to run `fun=` before transferring the results back to the current session.
+This allows `basilisk` to support the use of `reticulate` with multiple Python environments in a single analysis, despite the fact that `reticulate` is limited to only one Python instance for the lifetime of an R session [@multienvreticulate].

 This strategy ensures that a `basilisk` client package will always be able to successfully execute its Python-related code via `reticulate`.
 The client package remains functional even if other packages - or indeed, the user themselves - load a different Python instance into the current session.